Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 A keylogger is a hardware device or software program that collects user keyboard activity and reports it back to the attacker.
 The device in this scenario is a key logger.
 A skimmer is similar but it collects credit card information, not keyboard activity.
 A wiretap is a connection made to a telephone or data line to collect network traffic.
 A buffer overflow attack sends unexpected data to a system to access system memory or cause it to crash.

+8 A is correct
+Homer complained of abnormal activity on his workstation.
+After investigating, an administrator discovered his workstation connects to systems outside the organization’s internal network using uncommon ports.
+The administrator discovered the workstation is also running several hidden processes.
+Which of the following choices BEST describes this activity?
+A. Rootkit
+B. Backdoor
+C. Spam
+D. Trojan

+A rootkit is typically a hidden processes and it commonly attempts to connect to computers via the Internet.
+The scenario doesn't address the initial infection.
+Although an attacker might have used a backdoor to access the user's computer